mbiti001/dailyemr/infra/terraform/README.md

 - Wire up GitHub Actions deployment workflow to build/push the container and run `terraform plan`/`apply` (see docs/production-launch.md).
 - Create AWS WAF rules, AWS Backup plan, and CloudFront distribution if global caching is required.
 - Layer in additional microservices (claims, notifications) as separate task definitions or Lambda functions.

+### Staging quickstart

+1. Copy `environments/staging.tfvars.example` to `staging.tfvars` and update with real values (ingress CIDRs, ACM cert, database credentials).
+2. Point the backend configuration to your staging state path (for example, `key=staging/terraform.tfstate`).
+3. Run `terraform init`, `terraform plan -var-file=staging.tfvars`, and `terraform apply`.
+4. Update GitHub repository secrets used by the staging deploy workflow to match the new infrastructure (role ARNs, database passwords, ACM certificate).